nuxt/nuxt/docs/3.api/3.utils/navigate-to.md

   **Default**: `false`

   Allows navigating to an external URL when set to `true`.
-Otherwise, `navigateTo` will throw an error, as external navigation is not allowed by default.
+Otherwise, `navigateTo` will throw an error, as external navigation is prohibited by default.

 ## Examples